Ali Gul Sangi: Biography

 He was also an active journalist.
-He served in Daily Mehran and remained president of Larkana Press Club for 11 years.
+He served in Daily Mehran and was president of Larkana Press Club for 11 years.

-He was a famous poet.
+He was a well known poet.
 His poetry is especially popular in rural areas of Sindh.
 He started composing poems at the age of 18–19 years.
 His poetry is inspired by classical poets Jaffer Faqir Panhwer and Menhal Faqir.
 Most of his poetry is in Sindhi language but he also wrote some Urdu poems.
 A number of popular singers of Sindh and Pakistan, including Mehnaz, Ustad Manzoor Ali Khan, Ustad Muhammad Yousuf, Sarmad Sindhi and Manzoor Sakhirani have sung his poetry.

-Ali Gul Sangi died on 29 April 2014 in Karachi and buried at his home town.
+Ali Gul Sangi died on 29 April 2014 in Karachi and was buried in his hometown.

 Books

-Sangi has authored a dozen of books, among which the following books have been published.
+Sangi authored a dozen of books, among which the following books have been published.
 Other books are yet to be published.